AP VoteCast: California voters sour on state of nation

 NATIONAL ECONOMY

 Voters were more negative than positive in their assessments of the nation’s economy.
-Overall, about 3 in 10 described economic conditions in the U.S. as excellent or good, and nearly 70% called them not so good or poor.
+Overall, about 70% described economic conditions in the U.S. as not so good or poor, and about 3 in 10 described economic conditions in the U.S. as excellent or good.

 Jason Schanta, a 48-year-old business owner from Fountain Valley, California, voted at the polls in red-and-blue sneakers and a red-and-blue plaid shirt.